bobeff/open-source-games/README.md

 ## City-Building games

+- **[Akhenaten](https://dalerank.itch.io/akhenaten)** - A strategic city-building game, based on assets and gameplay mechanics from Pharaoh + Cleopatra title, where players take on the role of a ruler and mayor of ancient Egyptian civilization. [[source]](https://github.com/dalerank/Akhenaten)

 - **[Citybound](https://aeplay.org/citybound)** - A city building game that uses microscopic models to vividly simulate the organism of a city arising from the interactions of millions of individuals. [[source]](https://github.com/citybound/citybound)

 - **[Cytopia](https://cytopia.itch.io/cytopia)** - A free, open source retro pixel-art city building game. [[source]](https://github.com/CytopiaTeam/Cytopia)